gongchangco/uipath-rpav1-study-guide/TheStudyGuide/README.md

 # Study Guide Here
-Everything is in the UiPath exam documentation on the UiPath website.
-It's just that finding the answers is hard and hope the answers found aligns with what you're going to get with on the exam.
-And hands-on training.
+Everything is in the UiPath exam documentation and from the UiPath Associate Learning Plan on the UiPath website.
+This study guide does not guarantee to pass the exam.

 ## Exam Sections